FreHu/abaplint-clean-code/rules.md

 ### whitespace_end

 Checks for whitespace at the end of a line.
+This is good indentation practice, may lead to many errors.

 Enabled.

 ### in_statement_indentation

 Another check for redundant spacing.
-Enabled by default.

 ### indentation